ektrah/vs-reflow/README.md

 A very simple Visual Studio extension for reflowing a paragraph of text.
-Simply select one or more lines of text in the editor and select **Edit** > **Advanced** > **Reflow Selection** or press **Ctrl+E, Q**.
+Simply select one or more lines of text in the editor and select **Edit** > **Advanced** > **Reflow Selection** or press **Ctrl+K, Ctrl+Q**.
 This reformats all the words such that line breaks are removed from short lines and new line breaks are inserted before words that cause the line to exceed 80 characters.
 Initial white space is preserved and prepended to each line.
 If nothing is selected, the current paragraph is formatted.

 [![Screenshot](Anim.gif)](https://github.com/ektrah/vs-reflow)